-Ellia Thompson is a partner and member of the Real Estate and Land Use Departments.
+Ellia Thompson is a Partner and Chair of the Land Use Department.

-Ellia has spent the last seventeen years working in various positions with the federal government, media outlets and in private practice as a land use attorney.
+Ellia has spent the last eighteen years working in various positions with the federal government, media outlets and in private practice as a land use attorney.
 She concentrates her practice in the areas of land use, planning and zoning regulations, governmental administrative law and local housing laws.
-Her clients come to her for her extensive experience in land use entitlements, with particular emphasis on zoning and subdivisions, governmental administrative law and legislative advocacy, community outreach, historic preservation and environmental compliance, especially in relation to the California Environmental Quality Act.
-She also has broad experience in environmental review processes and administrative proceedings.
+Her clients come to her for her extensive experience in land use entitlements, with particular emphasis on zoning and subdivisions, governmental administrative law, community outreach, projects located in the hillside and historical areas and environmental compliance, especially in relation to the California Environmental Quality Act.
+She also has broad experience in environmental review processes, administrative proceedings and land use litigation.

 Prior to law school, Ellia worked as Press Secretary to Congresswoman Jane Harman and Communications Director to Congresswoman Louise Slaughter, Chair of the powerful House Rules Committee.
 After September 11, 2001, Ellia also worked as the Democratic Press Secretary to the House Subcommittee on Terrorism and Homeland Security.